Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 - Each function name states what the function does, for example the function `initialize_domain()` takes in input arguments width, height, dx and dy and sets the values to member variables of the class and also calculates the number of points in X and Y directions.
 - The functions `initialize_domain` and `initialize_physical_parameters` have default values for all input parameters, hence they can be called without any parameters.
 - The file also has a `main()` function which shows a step-by-step procedure to solve the diffusion problem using an object of the class `SolveDiffusion2D`.
-- Make sure that `NumPy` and `Matplotlib` is installed on the system that you are working on.
+- Make sure that `NumPy` and `Matplotlib` are installed on the system that you are working on.
 - Try to run this example in the following way:

 ```python